gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

 6. `gardenlet`
     - Syncs back the `status.ingress` and `status.conditions` of the `Bastion` resource in the seed to the garden cluster in case it changed
 7. `gardenctl`
-    - initiates SSH session once `status.operation['BastionReady']` is true of the `Bastion` resource in the garden cluster
+    - initiates `ssh` session once `status.operation['BastionReady']` is true of the `Bastion` resource in the garden cluster
         - locates private `ssh` key matching `spec["sshPublicKey"]` which was configured beforehand by the user
         - reads bastion IP (`status.ingress.ip`) or hostname (`status.ingress.hostname`)
-        - reads the private key from the SSH key pair for the shoot node
+        - reads the private key from the `ssh` key pair for the shoot node
-        - opens SSH connection to the bastion and from there to the respective shoot node
+        - opens `ssh` connection to the bastion and from there to the respective shoot node
-    - runs heartbeat in parallel as long as the SSH session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`
+    - runs heartbeat in parallel as long as the `ssh` session is open by annotating the `Bastion` resource with `operations.gardener.cloud/operation: keepalive`
 8. `GCM`:
     - Once `status.expirationTimestamp` is reached, the `Bastion` will be marked for deletion
 9. `gardenlet`: